Peace-weaver: Beowulf

 Two main characters in Beowulf stand as peace-weavers.
 Wealhþeow is a fairly able peace-weaver inasmuch as a peace-weaver can be effective.
 She attended to the successes of her husband and sons while providing her daughter as another peace-weaver to a different enemy tribe.
 The Old English describes Wealhþeow as both a freothuwebbe, or a peace-weaver, and as a frithu-sibb, a peace-pledge.
 Some scholars consider the minor difference in terms as irrelevant.
 Others, though, point out the difference distinguishing freothuwebbe as one who weaves peace socially and frithu-sibb as one who creates peace politically.
 Wealhþeow's role as a peace-weaver is both social and political, and she is clearly effective in both dimensions.

 The second character portrayed in the peace-weaving role is Hildeburh.
 She experiences, unlike Wealhþeow, the destruction of her husband's people (including her own son) and her brother's people.
 Hildeburh, too, serves as a peace-pledge bringing the Danes and Frisians together.
 She returned to her home land after her husband's kingdom was destroyed.
 This history represents the conflict that many peace-weavers felt: with whom should the loyalty lie?
 Anglo-Saxon tradition says that once married, the peace-weaver's duties and loyalties lie first and foremost with her new husband.

 In this text the queen of the Danes gives Brosinga mene (read Brísingamen) to Beowulf as the price for killing Grendel.
 She acts as a Völva.

 "The Wife's Lament"

-Although the term peace-weaver is not specifically mentioned in this particular piece, it has been hypothesized that the narrator is a peace-weaver who is mourning the distance between herself and her husband, and she remains with his family.
+Although the term peace-weaver is not specifically mentioned in the old-English poem called The wife’s lament, it has been hypothesized that the narrator is a peace-weaver who is mourning the distance between herself and her husband, and she remains with his family.